do-community/cloud_haiku/README.md

-# Welcome to Cloud Haiku
+# Welcome to Cloud Haiku by Weldmicheal

 Cloud Haiku is an open-source repository that collects haikus about the cloud and cloud technology and publishes these haikus to its website.